 After seven months of conflict, Sudan has become the largest internal displacement crisis in the world with over 7.1 million people displaced, over five million of whom have been displaced since the violence erupted in mid-April 2023.
-The protection of civilians remains a major concern, with reports of increased sexual and gender-based violence as well as reports of family separation, enforced disappearances and child recruitment.
+The prolonged conflict and protracted displacement have disrupted livelihoods and are exacerbating food insecurity among the most vulnerable individuals.